MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/advanced-threat-protection/Set-AntiPhishPolicy.md

 ```

 ### -TargetedDomainProtectionAction
-The TargetedDomainProtectionAction parameter specifies the action to take on detected phishing messages for the domains specified by the TargetedDomainsToProtect.
+The TargetedDomainProtectionAction parameter specifies the action to take on detected domain impersonation messages for the domains specified by the TargetedDomainsToProtect parameter.
 Valid values are:

 - NoAction (This is the default value)